Regan298/Disaster-Master/Architectural Design.md

 7. Review the events that occurred in past simulations, with functionality to export scenario result.
 8. Ability to function in a range of limited environments on varying hardware.

-### 1.3 Changes to requirements

-If the requirement have changed significantly since the requirements document, outline the changes here.
-Changes must be justified and supported by evidence, i.e. they must be substantiated.
-(max one page, only if required)

 ## 2. References